labadier/EVALITA_TAG_it/README.md

 ## EVALITA_TAG_it

-This Project constist on a neural network model used for participating in the TAG-it Author Profiling task from EVALITA 2020, on its different subtasks.
-Aiming to predict age and gender of blogs users from their posts, as the topic they wrote about.
+This Project constist on a neural network model used for participating in the TAG-it Author Profiling task at EVALITA 2020.
+This task aims to predict age and gender of blogs users from their posts, as the topic they wrote about.
-It combines learned representations by RNN at word and sentence levels, Transformer Neural Net, specifically BERT model and hand-crafted stylistic features.
+It combines learned representations by RNN at word and sentence levels, Transformer Neural Net, specifically BERT arquitecture, and hand-crafted stylistic features.
 All these representations are mixed and fed into fully connected layer from a fedforward neural network in order to make predictions for addressed subtasks.

 The Models description is available [here](https://www.google.com/).

-For this code be functional is needed:
+For this code to be functional is needed:
 - Python 3.8
 - tensorflow 2.0
 - Keras 2.4.3